-- 1. Indicate whether the following statements are true or false: - a.
-The more expensive it is for a firm to replace a worker the greater the bargaining power of the worker.
-True - b.
+Statement True False a.
+The more expensive it is for a firm to replace a worker the greater the bargaining power of the worker. b.
 The easier it is to find a replacement for a worker the greater the bargaining position of the worker.
-False.
-The lower the bargaining position of the worker - c.
-A low unemployment rate makes it more attractive for workers to quit.
-True.
-The probability of finding another job is higher. - d.
-An increase in the demand for labour increases the bargaining position of labour.
-True.
-An increase in the demand for labour decreases the unemployment rate and the bargaining position of workers strengthens. - e.
-An increase in the price level increases the real wage.
-False.
-An increase in the price level decreases the real wage. - f.
-If workers expect an increase in the price level they will bargain for a higher nominal wage.
-True.
-They will try to protect their real wage. - g.
+C. A low unemployment rate makes it more attractive for workers to quit. d.
+An increase in the demand for labour increases the bargaining position of labour. e.
+An increase in the price level increases the real wage. f.
+If workers expect an increase in the price level they will bargain for a higher nominal wage. g.
 Given the unemployment rate, an increase in unemployment benefits might increase the nominal wage that labour bargain for.